-The medical home care coordination project began enrolling children in June 2012 and continued through 2017.
-The goal of the project is to evaluate the effectiveness of coordination of services for children with developmental disabilities, identify barriers to effective intervention, and generate possible solutions.
-The care coordinator contacts the family by phone within 24 hours of the receipt of a referral from the pediatrician to enroll the child in the pilot and begin the care coordination process.
-The care coordinator then continues to interact with the family over time.

-In 2017, 206 children had developmental screenings reviewed or enhanced care coordination as a result of the project.
+The medical home care coordination project that began enrolling children in 2012 and continued through 2017 wrapped up in 2018.
+The goal of the project was to evaluate the effectiveness of coordination of services for children with developmental disabilities, identify barriers to effective intervention, and generate possible solutions.
+Several hundred children had developmental screenings reviewed and received enhanced care coordination as a result of the project.
 Most of the children benefited from accessing needed services and/or needed intensity of health care services.
 The care coordinator also advocated, when appropriate, for children to receive more effective services through the educational model.
-Other work included reducing duplication of services, providing consultation to community case managers, and doing research for the pediatricians.
+While the model demonstrated significant improvements in the overall care of children with developmental disabilities, it was unable to be sustained.

-The medical practice attempted to pilot a transition to adult healthcare program.
+This project also attempted to pilot a transition to adult healthcare program.
 Twelve (12) youth were enrolled.
 Significant challenges occurred including finding adult practitioners who believed that they were competent to take the youth into adult care.
-Two of the most common concerns of adult medical providers were being unfamiliar with the type of developmental disability or unfamiliar with the medications that they youth was prescribed.
+Two of the most common concerns of adult medical providers were being unfamiliar with the type of developmental disability or unfamiliar with the medications that the youth was prescribed.
 Perhaps the most surprising barrier found was by pediatricians.
-There was resistance to acknowledge that transitioning to adult practices was really a problem.
+There was resistance to acknowledging that transitioning to adult practices was really a problem.
 Most of the pediatricians believed that the family was responsible for finding the adult practitioner and didn't realize that many were unable to do so and, as a result, the young adult either went without medical care or had high usage of emergency room visits.